 Thousands have attended and been helped by DFCU’s Financial Education Seminar Series since the program was created in 1999.
 Budgeting/credit expert Charles Hoff, Member Financial Education Counselor, AFC, has a no-nonsense, easy-to-understand approach to this often confusing subject matter.

 All seminars are free to members and potential members, and are scheduled from 6:30 – 8:00 p.m. unless otherwise stated.
-For a complete schedule and seminar descriptions, check out the sections below and click the accompanying links to reserve your spot today!
+For a complete schedule and seminar descriptions, check out the sections below.
+Then just click the accompanying links or call 313.322.8476 to reserve your spot today!

 Healthcare post-retirement can be confusing.
 There are many plans within Medicare (and additional insurance products) available to provide you with the right coverage for your changing healthcare needs.
 If you're almost ready to enroll--or in your mid to late 50s--this seminar will go a long way to help you understand your options.
 We'll also discuss how employers' insurance plans interface with Medicare, for those planning on working past age 65.